witakarwila/QtasnimTest-Backend-SalesApp/client/README.md

-# Qtasnim Test - Frontend - Wita Karwila
+# Qtasnim Frontend Technical Test - Wita Karwila

 This project using Vue 3 and Tailwind CSS